 So we’ve got a TV that’s a radio, a cheeseburger that’s a hotdog, and a chicken sandwich that’s a fish sandwich.
 Heraklion is crazy!

 After dinner we walked around some more.
 We were gonna get ice cream but the McDellys wasn’t sitting well with Joe.
-He mourned the other, nicer looking restaurants we were seeing as we more fully explored the town.
+He mourned the other, nicer looking restaurants we were seeing as we explored the town.

 “That one got past me.”
 He said, “I don’t know how I let that happen.”

-We returned to band we’d seen before.
+We returned to a band we’d seen before.
 A sextet playing in front of the Basilica of St. Mark.
 They were absolutely fantastic.
 All of them skilled musicians who played multiple instruments.
 The bassoon player doubled on the harmonica, the violinist played a lute, and they all played with such joy.
 They played fast.
 They played slow.
 They played bright.
 They played heavy.
 It takes real talent to make a flute sound heavy.
-They were basically the Led Zeppelin of classical Greek instrumental music.
+They were the Led Zeppelin of classical Greek instrumental music.
 It was a truly great show.